abhi1345/attendy/README.md

 * Camera Sensor Upgrade:  MX219 8MP Sensor (Arducam)
 * Camera Lens Upgrade:  175 Degree Fisheye Lens (Arducam)
 * Connected Computer: Macbook Pro
+## How it works

+1. The raspberry pi runs the raspberry.py script, which makes it take and send pictures to the macbook via bluetooth.
+2. The macbook simultaneously runs macbook.py, which makes it check for new files every minute and run facial recognition to generate and email the attendance report.